How to prepare your business for capital raised

 1) Know your “runway”

 Your business’s “runaway” is the amount of time your business has before it runs out of cash.
-You should look at your business’s monthly expenses and your capital raised and determine how much time you need in order to gain a steady stream of income.
+First, you should look at your business’s monthly expenses and your capital raised and then, determine how much time you need in order to gain a steady stream of income.

 Ideally, you will want your business to have a six-month “runaway.”
 With six months’ worth of operating capital, you can deal with various disruptions that will come with operating a new business.

 One of the best ways to manage your business is to use a budget management tool, and with the right budget tool, you will be able to manage your expenses and identify opportunities to save money and run leaner.